Chart Color Schemes

 Little Mountain is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Little Mountain, as evaluated at the latest Census, consisted of 85.0% houses and 15.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
-The level of home ownership in Little Mountain was higher than that of Non-Metro Qld at 39.8%, with the remaining dwellings either mortgaged (41.3%) or rented (18.9%).
-The median monthly mortgage repayment in the area was $2,000, surpassing the Non-Metro Qld average of $1,950.
-Meanwhile, the median weekly rent figure was recorded at $461, compared to Non-Metro Qld's $450.
-Nationally, Little Mountain's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Little Mountain's dwellings, as per the latest Census, were 85.0% houses and 15.0% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 70.4% houses and 29.6% other dwellings.
+Home ownership in Little Mountain was 39.8%, with mortgaged dwellings at 41.3% and rented ones at 18.9%.
+The median monthly mortgage repayment was $2,000, higher than Non-Metro Qld's average of $1,950.
+The median weekly rent figure in Little Mountain was $461, compared to Non-Metro Qld's $450.
+Nationally, Little Mountain's mortgage repayments were higher at $2,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing